-Visual impact and stray lighting is not considered an issue for the Donaldson Coal at the moment.
-Should it become an issue appropriate controls would be adopted to minimise any impacts.
+Visual impact and stray lighting is not considered an issue for the mine, particularly as the mine has ceased operations and is being rehabilitated.
+However, should any visual issues arise, appropriate controls would be adopted to minimise any impacts.

-No reportable incidents were recorded during the 2012/13 AEMR reporting period.
+No reportable incidents were recorded during the 2013/14 AEMR reporting period.

-3.12 CULTURAL AND NATURAL HERITAGE
+3.13 CULTURAL AND NATURAL HERITAGE

-The following section outlines the commitment made by Donaldson to the protection of cultural and natural heritage of the area.
+The following section outlines the commitment made by Donaldson for the protection of cultural and natural heritage of the area.
 A copy of a plan along with a summary table showing the known Aboriginal Cultural heritage sites is attached as Appendix 2 of this report.

-To date thirty-one sites of Aboriginal Cultural Heritage have been identified on property owned by Donaldson Coal.
-None of these sites were in areas that were impacted on by mining during the 2012/13 AEMR period.
+To date thirty-one (31) sites of Aboriginal Cultural Heritage have been identified on property owned by Donaldson.
+None of these sites were in areas that were impacted on by mining during the 2013/14 AEMR period.

-No European heritage sites have been identified at Donaldson Coal mine.
+No European heritage sites have been identified at the mine.